ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 affects on their operation.
 This section describes some approaches that are universally applicable and suggestions for more targeted techniques.

-A client or Oblivious Relay Resource MUST NOT automatically attempt to retry a failed request unless it receives a positive signal indicating that the request was not processed or forwarded.
+A client or oblivious relay resource MUST NOT automatically attempt to retry a failed request unless it receives a positive signal indicating that the request was not processed or forwarded.
 The HTTP/2 REFUSED_STREAM error code ({{Section 8.1.4 of HTTP2}}), the HTTP/3 H3_REQUEST_REJECTED error code ({{Section 8.1